Shipping & Mailing

 Strategy 1: Let Your Customers Sell For You

 Who says you need a giant sales team?
 Your customers are your best salespeople.
-And happy customers refer others; to the tune of 65% of your business – if you let them.
+And happy customers refer others – if you let them.

 How to Do It: First, start by making your customers really happy.
 Deliver the best possible products and service.
 Then, encourage them to tell others.
 Invite them to review you on Yelp, pass along your email newsletter or get a special savings if they refer a friend.